Sydney, NSW

 Tide

-Better visibility on incoming tide
+Better visibility at high or incoming tide

 Current